-SAFETY GUIDELINES - DEFINITIONS
+SAFETY GUIDELINES

 This manual contains information that is important for you to know and understand.
 This information relates to protecting YOUR SAFETY and PREVENTING EQUIPMENT PROBLEMS.
-To help you recognize this information, we use symbols to the right.
+To help you recognize this information, we use the following symbols.
 Please read the manual and pay attention to these sections.

-URGENT SAFETY INFORMATION - A HAZARD THAT WILL CAUSE SERIOUS INJURY OR LOSS OF LIFE
+URGENT SAFETY INFORMATION - A HAZARD THAT WILL CAUSE SERIOUS INJURY OR LOSS OF LIFE.